Bruges to Amsterdam Bike Tour

 Skill Level — Easy–Moderate

 This is an easy-moderate self-guided tour on one of the most well-developed cycling path systems in the world.
 The route is predominantly rural and flat and passes through a number of nature reserves.
 Because of a couple of days of plus 50 km cycling, we are categorizing the tour as easy-moderate.
-You will ride 212 miles (339 km) over 6 days of cycling.
-You can also extend this tour to 9 days to divide the longest day.
+You will ride approximately 200 miles (321 km) over 6 days of cycling.

 Airport Info